iron-fish/ironfish/CONTRIBUTING.md

 Pull requests are the best way to propose a new change to the codebase.

-1. Fork the repo
+- Fork the repo
-1. Create a branch from `staging`
+- Create a branch from `staging`
+- Find or create one or more issues that your change will fix, using our [new issue form](https://github.com/iron-fish/ironfish/issues/new/choose).
+  - ALL pull requests must refence a verified issue.
-1. Open a pull request against `staging`
+- Open a pull request against `staging`

 Once the PR is created, one of the maintainers will review it and merge it.
-Add the right labels to your pull request.
 Reference any bugs you're fixing with single lines of the form `Fix #123`

-**NOTE:** Read [You should open a Feature Request if](#you-should-open-a-feature-request-if), if you are thinking of working on a complex change.
+**NOTE:** Read [You should open a Feature Request if](#you-should-open-a-feature-request-if) if you are thinking of working on a change in functionality.

 # Where to start

 Please read our [README.md](./README.md) first, to learn how to set up Iron Fish.

 If you don't know what contribution you can work on, here are a few suggestions:
-* Take a look at our current [list of issues](https://github.com/iron-fish/ironfish/issues?q=is%3Aopen+is%3Aissue+label%3Averified).
-Update the issue if you are interested in working on it.
+- Start with our list of "good first issues", which can be [found here](https://github.com/iron-fish/ironfish/contribute), or take a look at our current [list of verified issues](https://github.com/iron-fish/ironfish/issues?q=is%3Aopen+is%3Aissue+label%3Averified).
+  - Update the issue if you are interested in working on it.
-* Take a look at our current [pull requests](https://github.com/iron-fish/ironfish/pulls) and help review them.
+- Take a look at our current [pull requests](https://github.com/iron-fish/ironfish/pulls) and help review them.
-* Help us add new tests.
+- Help us add new tests.
 More testing allows everyone to ship quality code faster.
-* Write documentation or fix the existing documentation
+- Write documentation or fix the existing documentation
-* If you still don't know what could be a good task for you, do not hesitate to contact us.
+- If you still don't know what could be a good task for you, do not hesitate to contact us.

 # Feature Request